VM Series Part 1: Understanding The Fundamentals Of Viscosity Modifiers For Engine Oils

 Types and typical usages of VMs include:

 - Polyisobutylene (PIB) was the predominant VM for engine oil 40 to 50 years ago.
 PIBs are still used in gear oils due to their outstanding load carrying characteristics.
-PIBs have been replaced by Olefin Copolymers (OCP) in engine oils due to their superior cost effectiveness and performance.
+PIBs have been replaced by Olefin Copolymers (OCPs) in engine oils due to their superior cost effectiveness and performance.

 - Polymethacrylate (PMA) polymers contain alkyl side chains that interfere with the formation of wax crystals in the oil, providing excellent low-temperature properties.
-PMAs are used in super fuel economy engine oils, gear oil and transmissions fluid formulations.
+PMAs are used in super fuel economy engine oils, gear oil and transmission fluid formulations.
 Generally, they have a higher cost than OCPs.

 The lubricant industry has established and perfected laboratory tests that can measure viscosity parameters and predict how viscosity-modified engine oils will perform.
 Tests conform to ASTM standards and Lubrizol has in-house capabilities to run all the tests necessary to develop and evaluate viscosity-modified engine oils.
 For the complete listing of engine oil viscosity specifications refer to Table 1 in SAE J300, revised April 2013.